 Death Wish Coffee Beans have pleasant notes of berries, chocolate, and almonds despite the robust taste.

-Another advantage to using these popular beans for your cappuccino is that they have a low acidity level, ideal if you have a sensitive stomach.
+Another advantage to using these popular beans for your cappuccino is that they have a low acidity level, which is ideal if you have a sensitive stomach.

 However, the flavor overtones in these dark-roasted beans are not enough to compete with the extra-strong taste.
 The beans are also oily, which can be problematic for some grinders.